Singapore and Vietnam expand scope of economic cooperation, sign deals on sustainability, innovation

 SINGAPORE LEADERS' THREE DAY VISIT

-Dr Tan's trip to Vietnam is part of Mr Lee's official three-day visit from Aug 27 to Aug 29.

-Foreign Affairs Minister Vivian Balakrishnan and Education Minister Chan Chun Sing also accompanied Mr Lee on the trip.
+Prime Minister Lee is on a three-day official visit to Vietnam from Aug 27 to Aug 29, accompanied by Dr Tan, Foreign Affairs Minister Vivian Balakrishnan and Education Minister Chan Chun Sing.

 He also attended the welcome ceremony at Vietnam's Presidential Palace.